NativeScript/theme/README.md

 }
 ```

-or alternatively set them both in one go - does the same as the upper example:
+or alternatively set them both in one go - this mixin does the same as the upper example:

 ```scss
 Button {